SummaryRead the full fact sheet

 - Diagnosis is made by a doctor, and there is no specific treatment.

 - Good personal hygiene is important to prevent spread of the disease.

 Hand, foot and mouth disease (HFMD) is caused by a virus (usually from the coxsackie group of enteroviruses, particularly coxsackie virus A16).
-It causes blisters on the hands and feet, in the mouth and often in the ‘nappy’ area.
-It is generally only a mild disease that lasts seven to ten days.
+It causes on the hands and feet, in the mouth and often in the ‘nappy’ area.
+It is generally a mild disease that lasts 7 to 10 days.

 HFMD is more common during warmer weather and tends to spread easily between children.

 There is no connection between this disease and the foot and mouth disease that affects cattle and some other animals.

 HFMD occurs mainly in children under 10 years of age, but can also affect older children and adults.
 Outbreaks may occur in childcare settings.
 By the time they are adults, most people have been infected with the virus that causes this disease.